 9. Do Real market Research On Your Online Course Ideas

 Besides looking at the usual websites and Google trends for audience interest, it pays to research your topic and find out what’s being written about it and what experts are saying that would indicate demand.
 Market Research can give you ideas and a steer about what people do or don’t find valuable about the topic you are considering.
 Market Research reports cover growth areas and different sectors.
 If it’s trending in these reports, then that is great!

 Another way to do primary market research is to test people’s interest in your online course ideas.
 You can create freebies and e-magnets.
-Create a checklist, infographic or guide to generate hype.
-Offer it to topic interest groups on forums, Facebook, Twitter.
+Create a checklist, infographic, or guide to generate hype.
+Offer it to topic interest groups on forums, Facebook, and Twitter.
 Publish content on LinkedIn or Medium and see how much interest you get.
 If you are using a lead magnet on a website, of course, have people sign up to be informed when the course is launched.

 10. Look For A Topic Around Which You Can Easily Create A Series Of Related Courses

-Going back to our work out in the park example, you could come up with other locations to work out such as the beach and do follow up courses.
+Going back to our workout in the park example, you could come up with other locations to work out such as the beach, and do follow-up courses.
 If you’ve identified a specific audience such as hot yoga fans, maybe you break your course into beginner, intermediate, and advanced levels courses.

 Generating Online Course Ideas: Examples

 Looking at our Teachinguide database, we can see that for the topic “Montessori” there are just 5 courses on Udemy.
 The average course rating is 3.2.
 The topic is “Montessori methods”.
 So let’s say you are a teacher or student of the Montessori method, or a parent of 3 children all of whom attended Montessori school – and you are passionate about this very specific (niche) topic.